Signed Into Law

 Which agencies enforce HB2340?

-HB2340 is enforced by Texas Family Courts and State Licensing Authorities (for retention schedules).
+HB2340 is enforced by State Licensing Authorities (for retention schedules) and Texas Family Courts.

 Q

-The compliance urgency for HB2340 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2340 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q